nerthul11/GodhomeRandomizer/ReadMe.md

 Since this mod allows to add a significant number of duplicate items (44 if duping the Statue Marks), a counter-measure to prevent regular shops from being too overcrowded is the introduction of a new shop.
 This shop will check for Statue Marks obtained and use them as currency.
 It works similar to Grubs or essence, meaning it checks if you achieved a given threshold of Statue Marks, without actually consuming them.

 An obtained Statue Mark means that a statue:
--Has been unlocked.
+- Has been unlocked.
--Has an attuned cleared mark.
+- Has an attuned cleared mark.
--Has an ascended cleared mark.
+- Has an ascended cleared mark.
--Has a radiant cleared mark.
+- Has a radiant cleared mark.

 All this can add up to a whopping total of __214__ new locations and items to the Randomization pool!